-For a child with attention deficit hyperactivity disorder (ADHD), who struggles just to keep up, falling behind can feel like chasing a train that has left the station – you might as well give up and go home.
+For a child with attention deficit hyperactivity disorder (ADHD or ADD), who struggles just to keep up, falling behind can feel like chasing a train that has left the station – you might as well give up and go home.
 Tuning in to your child’s schoolwork problems early – and getting him the help he needs – will make it easier for him to hop back on board.

 Read the signs